TravelXML/DISNEY-CLONE-USING-GRAPHCMS-GRAPHQL-NEXT-REACT/README.md

 ### Playground

-Once you are done with Schema and relation building, build  GQL queriesfor data fetching and mutation.
+Once you are done with Schema and relation building, build  GQL queries for data fetching and mutation.

 ### Example: